snugbee/analytics_on_graph/workshop_setup_guide.md

 <img width="80%" alt="Open Browser" src="https://github.com/snugbee/analytics_on_graph/blob/main/img/openbrowser.jpeg?raw=true">

-6. If you used an existing account you can connect to your sandbox database instance using the "Single Sign On" authentication method.
-If you signed up for a new account you'll have to use the credentials from the downloaded file to connect using the "Username / Password" authentication type.
+6. Connect to the database using the "Single Sign On" authentication method.
+Sometimes this leads to another log on dialog.
+In that case use the same account as when you logged in to Neo4j Sandbox in the second step of this guide.

 <img width="80%" alt="Connect to Database" src="https://github.com/snugbee/analytics_on_graph/blob/main/img/connectdb.jpeg?raw=true">